kuvivek/drivingTheoryInGermany/README.md

 ❌ The fuse is faulty
 ❌ The hazard lights are switched on
 ✅ A bulb is defective
-**Comment**: If the bulb of a blinker is defective, I can recognize this while driving: The indicator light flashes much faster
-than usual if a turn signal has failed on the vehicle.
+**Comment**: If the bulb of a blinker is defective, I can recognize this while driving: The indicator light flashes much faster than usual when a blinker light on the vehicle has failed.

 347. In what situation is the eCall system designed to be triggered manually?
 ✅ If a passenger suffers a medical emergency